louisguitton/guitton.co-hugo/content/posts/spacy-stanza-russian-swedish.md

 He then explains the design choices spaCy made in more details before concluding:

-> The bottom-line anyone should care about is, "Am I likely to see a difference in accuracy between Stanza and spaCy on my problem".
+> The bottom-line anyone should care about is, "Am I likely to see **a difference in accuracy between Stanza and spaCy** on my problem".
 At the moment I think the answer is "yes".
 (Although spaCy's default models are still cheaper to run on large datasets).
 >
 > We're a bit behind the current research atm, and the improvements from that research are definitely real.
 We're looking forward to releasing new models, but in the meantime you can also use the Stanza models with very little change to your spaCy code, to see if they help on your problem.

-## Spacy to find lemma or entities in Russian
+## Spacy in Russian: How to Find Lemmas or Entities

 Let's try to parse a Russian document.
 I head over to Wikipedia and look for the [Arshavin page](https://ru.wikipedia.org/wiki/%D0%90%D1%80%D1%88%D0%B0%D0%B2%D0%B8%D0%BD,_%D0%90%D0%BD%D0%B4%D1%80%D0%B5%D0%B9_%D0%A1%D0%B5%D1%80%D0%B3%D0%B5%D0%B5%D0%B2%D0%B8%D1%87).